pran0x/pran0x.github.io/_posts/2025-04-29-Rust_Fixme2_picoCTF.md

   path: picoctf.png
 ---

-### Reference:
+### Reference

 same as [Rust_Fixme3](/posts/Rust_Fixme3_picoCTF/) Here we just need to  find out the pass by reference was currently referenced or not! that's it...

 Need solve!?
 Here it is:

-### Getting Start:
+### Getting Start

 First do same as Rust-fixme3 . then open the ``main.rs`` file and look at the string ref as &string . here just add &mut after the string as shows &mut string . then go to end of the code as line 34 .
 Here look string is without mut(mutable) reference . add &mut string   .
 Done

 Now run the file and you got it....